Study Shows One Session Cognitive Behavioral Therapy Intervention Effective in Doubling Exercise Time

-This is a very practical post about how to increase the amount you exercise.
-This Cognitive Behavioral Therapy technique is easy to implement.
+|This is a very practical post about how to increase the amount you exercise.
+This Cognitive Behavioural Therapy technique is easy to implement.
 It will take less than an hour but the positive effects are likely to last for months.

-Dr Gertraud Stadler, from the Psychology Department at Columbia University, and colleagues did a study in which people had a single session of Cognitive Behavioral Therapy aimed at helping them increase the amount of time they exercised.
+Dr Gertraud Stadler, from the Psychology Department at Columbia University, and colleagues did a study in which people had a single session of Cognitive Behavioural Therapy aimed at helping them increase the amount of time they exercised.
 In their study, the intervention I’m going to describe was done with the help of a therapist but the technique is very simple so I don’t see any reason people can’t do this themselves.

 The results of the study showed that people who used this technique exercised twice as much compared to a comparison group who didn’t go through the procedure.
 Effects were lasting.
 The differences between the comparison group and the group who did the procedure were evident straight after the procedure and remained 4 months later.